phetsims/phet-info/doc/typescript-quick-start.md

 `tsc` is a program that comes bundled with the npm module `typescript`.
 Alternatively, you can set an alias like `alias tsc = node /path/chipper/node_modules/typescript/bin/tsc`, which would make sure you are always using the same version of typescript as in chipper.
-3. In your sim repo, run `tsc --build --watch`.
+2. In your sim repo, run `tsc --build --watch`.
 This will watch for any changes in the project or its dependecies and auto-recompile
-4. I have not yet experimented with having the IDE do the builds, but maybe that will be more efficient.
+3. I have not yet experimented with having the IDE do the builds, but maybe that will be more efficient.
-5. To compile all sims and common code, use this `tsc --build` from chipper/tsconfig/all.
-Can be combined with `--watch`
+4. To compile all sims and common code, `cd chipper/tsconfig/all` and run `tsc --build`.
+Can be combined with `--watch` which will run a process that watches for file changes and trigger a recompilation on file change.
-6. `tsc -b` is a shortcut for `tsc --build`
+5.`tsc -b` is a shortcut for `tsc --build`

 ### Process Changes
 1. TypeScript sims need to be compiled before generating their API using `grunt generate-phet-io-api`